TrainCKDis Kick-off meeting 19-20 FEBRUARY 2020, PARIS, FRANCE

 This first consortium meeting gathered the beneficiaries of the project.

-The Vice President for Research of Université de Paris welcomed the participant and remind the importance of the research project.
+The Vice President for Research of Université Paris Cité welcomed the participant and remind the importance of the research project.
 He repeated the joy the Université de Paris have to coordinate such projects.
 He took the opportunity to present the newly created institution, result of the merger between Université Paris Descartes, Université Paris Diderot and Institut Physique du Globe de Paris.
 Researchers from the consortium worked together during several month to write down the proposal and often met during worldwide conference.

 This 2-days meeting was the opportunity to bring together the principal investigators from each beneficiary institution who worked hard together to write the project.
 The consortium had a busy schedule.
 This meeting was useful to recap the rules the consortium has to follow to comply with financial rules.